 Introduction

-The OASIS Privacy by Design Documentation for Software Engineers Technical Committee provides a specification of a methodology to help engineers model and document Privacy by Design (PbD) requirements, translate the principles to conformance requirements within software engineering tasks, and produce artifacts as evidence of PbD-principle compliance.
+The OASIS Privacy by Design Documentation for Software Engineers Technical Committee provides a specification of a methodology to help engineers model and document Privacy by Design (PbD) requirements, translate the PbD principles to conformance requirements within software engineering tasks, and produce artifacts as evidence of PbD-principle compliance.
 Outputs of the methodology document privacy requirements from software conception to retirement, thereby providing a plan around compliance to Privacy by Design principles, and other guidance to privacy best practices, such as NIST’s 800-53 Appendix J [NIST 800-53] and the Fair Information Practice Principles (FIPPs) [PMRM-1.0].

-The PbD-SE specification helps engineers to more easily visualize, model, and document PbD requirements and embed the principles within software engineering tasks.
+The PbD-SE specification helps engineers to visualize, model, and document PbD requirements and embed the principles within software engineering tasks.
 Visualization helps software engineers to accelerate their learning and to translate privacy requirements into their software.
 At the same time privacy governance processes are acquired and/or supported.
 The PbD-SE specification does not represent a prescriptive set of rules, as it encourages flexibility of choice of documentation representations for different software engineering methodologies, ranging from waterfall to agile.

 The PbD-SE TC references the OASIS Privacy Management Reference Model and Methodology v1.0 (PMRM) , as the PMRM represents a comprehensive methodology for developing privacy requirements for use cases.
 A PMRM-derived privacy-enhanced use case template is part of this specification.
 While remaining agnostic to choice of modeling language, the PbD-SE uses the OMG software modeling standard UML, and other popular representation languages and tools, including and not limited to, data flow diagrams (DFDs) and spreadsheet modeling, to provide concrete examples of documentation.
 Software engineers, project managers, privacy officers, data stewards, and auditors, among others, may use the PbD-SE methodology for documenting compliance to PbD principles throughout the entire software development life cycle.